 Youth Leadership Summit is a week-long summer gathering of Milwaukee and surrounding area high school students with disabilities.
 WI FACETS partners with IndependenceFirst for this project.

-- Participants learn independent living topics such as conflict resolution, college and employment issues, money management, disability rights, healthy & safe relationships and more.
+- Participants learn independent living topics such as conflict resolution, college and employment issues and accommodations, post-secondary transition planning, IEPs, money management, disability rights, healthy & safe relationships and more.

 - Participants meet, socialize, brainstorm, and participate in activities with other area high school students with disabilities, hear from college providers, employment agencies and other successful community young people.

 - Includes breakfast, lunch and a snack each day, as well as bus tickets as needed.

 - A great way to meet others, learn about independent living and talk about issues affecting young persons with disabilities who are making the transition from high school to “the real world”.

 Space is limited to 25 students.
 Completed application is required.

 It's My Life Youth Conference

 WI FACETS hosts this three-day event each year in partnership with The Wisconsin Statewide Parent Educator Initiative (WSPEI), The Transition Improvement Grant (TIG) and local schools.
 High school students or recent graduates learn about what life with a disability will be like after high school and the rights and options available to them, while in the company of other youth with disabilities.
 Featured sessions include: